-The Company listed its common shares on the on the TSX Venture Exchange (the "TSX-V") and began publicly trading on the TSX-V under the symbol 'ROOF' on July 13, 2021.
+The Company listed its common shares on the TSX Venture Exchange (the "TSX-V") and began publicly trading on the TSX-V under the symbol 'ROOF' on July 13, 2021.
 On January 11, 2022, the Company's common shares commenced trading on the OTCQB Venture Market (the "OTCQB") under the ticker symbol 'ROOOF'.
 In addition, on January 11, 2022, the Company's common shares became eligible for book-entry and depository services at the Depository Trust Company ("DTC"), which facilitates electronic clearing and settlement of transfers in the United States.
-The head office and principal address of the Company is located at 7046 Brown Street, Delta, British Columbia, Canada, V4G 1G8 (the "Empower Pilot Facility").
+The head office and principal address of the Company is located at 1110-396 11th Ave SW, Calgary, Alberta, T2R 0C5 and its current facility is are located at 7046 Brown Street, Delta, British Columbia, Canada, V4G 1G8 (the "Empower Pilot Facility").
 The Company's registered and records office is 6204 - 125th Street, Surrey, British Columbia, Canada V3X 2E1.